visgl/loaders.gl/docs/api-reference/gltf-loaders/gltf-loader.md

 Parses a glTF file into a hirearchical scenegraph description that can be used to instantiate an actual Scenegraph in most WebGL libraries.

+Can load a binary GLB chunk and decodes it into a JavaScript data structure and a blob with binary data.

 ## Usage